Slightly Wrong, Always Write.

 “About whether or not you want to continue attending services with the family anymore.” she said.

-I mean, I’m assuming that’s how her sentence ended because she only got halfway through the word “services” before I blurted out:
+I mean, I’m assuming that’s how her sentence would've ended because she only got halfway through the word “services” before I blurted out:

 “I don’t want to go anymore!”